Background & Overview:

 Further, I have come to believe that practicing yoga without an understanding of trauma is yet another inadvertent form of spiritual bypassing that can be quite dangerous.
 Although pure awareness dissolves many kinds of samskara (conditioning), research has demonstrated that traumatic conditioning often requires special treatment, including a safe environment and the compassionate presence of another being in order to allow the nervous system to rest in a particular zone of activation.
 Unfortunately, whether due to lack of informed consent, excessive use of force, well-intentioned ignorance, outright abuse, or techniques that can trigger dissociation, yoga classes are often very unsafe places that actually exacerbate trauma.
 How many times have we seen practitioners and teachers pass on their unresolved trauma to countless others through acts of gross or subtle violence?
 Our own trauma also puts us at greater risk of being manipulated and further harmed by such violence.
 It’s about time we all start taking trauma seriously and create a revolutionary space within which global healing can commence.

 JEN-MITSUKE PETERS holds a BA from Columbia University in Neuroscience & Behavior, an MA in Psychology/Neuroplasticity from Princeton University and an MA in Mindfulness-Based Transpersonal Counseling from Naropa University.
-She has practiced with and assisted her principal Ashtanga Vinyasa yoga teachers Richard Freeman & Mary Taylor for over 2100 hours in addition to training extensively in other yoga styles and therapeutic modalities.
+She has practiced with and assisted her principal Ashtanga Vinyasa yoga teachers Richard Freeman & Mary Taylor for over 2100 hours in addition to training extensively in other yoga styles and therapeutic practices including several trauma-specific modalities with lead experts in the field such as Stephen Porges, Peter Levine and Diane Poole Heller.
 Her own experiences with trauma and chronic illness have awakened both her passion for healing and her deep trust in the transformative power of compassionate and mutually beneficial relationships.
 She has been teaching yoga internationally since 2005 and is a registered psychotherapist and coach in private practice in Denver, CO.
 Full Bio

 Why I’m Passionate About This: